denizsurmeli/project-polarity-tester/README.md

 ```
 - The cases generated are expected cases.
 No edge cases such as containing "Am&azing!2" or "don''t'".
 - For any problems or help you need, you can create an issue in here.
+- This code is property of CMPE150.
+But DO NOT COPY ANY CODE.It will be captured by TeachingCodes, and the lecturer will not tolerate any copying we assume.

 Intihal yapmayalim:
 ## Author of Markovify: